vengadeshks/Hotel-Management-System-with-admin-page-using-php-/README.md

 ## Steps to run the project in your machine
 1. Download and install XAMPP in your machine
 2. Clone or download the repository
-3. Extract all the files and move it to the 'htdocs' folder of your XAMPP directory and extract the fpdf file in current folder.
+3. Extract all the files and move it to the 'htdocs' folder of your XAMPP directory and extract the fpdf file in current folder (foldername is must be new).
 4. Start the Apache and Mysql in your XAMPP control panel.
 5. Open your web browser and type 'localhost/phpmyadmin'
 6. In phpmyadmin page, create a new database from the left panel and name it as 'hotelmanagement'